MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/monetization-for-games.md

 * [Pricing and availability](https://msdn.microsoft.com/windows/uwp/publish/set-add-on-pricing-and-availability)
 * [Store listing](https://msdn.microsoft.com/windows/uwp/publish/create-add-on-store-listings)

-If your game has many add-ons, you can create them programmatically by using the __Windows Store submission API__.
-For more info, see [Create and manage submissions using Windows Store services](https://msdn.microsoft.com/windows/uwp/monetize/create-and-manage-submissions-using-windows-store-services).
+If your game has many add-ons, you can create them programmatically by using the __Microsoft Store submission API__.
+For more info, see [Create and manage submissions using Microsoft Store services](https://msdn.microsoft.com/windows/uwp/monetize/create-and-manage-submissions-using-windows-store-services).

 ## Display ads in your game